Not a Simple Choice

 - Developing high self-expectations

-A community that recognizes and responds to youth substance use needs as a complex issue best addressed through conditions that allow for resiliency.
+A community that recognizes and responds to substance use needs as a complex issue best addressed through conditions that allow for resiliency.

 From this vision and the three resiliency factors comes Impact’s mission: